Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/XtraORdinary.md

 The script XORs the flag with an unknown key and the result are then XORed again with fixed messages a random number of times.

-And then lets check the encrypted hexencoded `output.txt` file
+And then let's check the encrypted hex-encoded `output.txt` file
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoMini_by_redpwn/Cryptography/XtraORdinary]
 └─$ cat output.txt